What's supported

 from the CLI interface.

-In each of these cases, a :ref:`custom constructor
+For some of these cases, a :ref:`custom constructor

 ` can be defined as a workaround.